agentflare-ai/agentml/README.md

 **Critical**: Always include `description` fields at both the schema level and property level.
 These descriptions are the primary way to guide LLMs in generating correct event data.

 ### JSON Pointer References with `use:*`

+> ⚠️ **Work in Progress**: External schema loading with `use:*` for OpenAPI/JSON Schema specifications is in active development.
+The unified pattern and automatic detection are still being refined.

 AgentML uses a **unified `use:*` pattern** that automatically detects whether you're loading a namespace implementation or an external specification.
 The loader intelligently determines the type based on the URI/path format.